What microchip database do petDetect use?

 Are there any further charges for my pet to remain on the Petlog database?

 No!
 Once your pet is registered with Petlog, there are no further fees to pay - unless you need to amend your details - see above.
-Amendments to the Petlog database (such as moving address or changes to keepership) on the ‘basic’ service will incur a fee, however this is a one off payment that upgrades you to the Petlog Premium service.
-Once upgraded, changes to keepership details, amongst other benefits, are free of charge for the lifetime of the animal whilst it is in your care.
+Amendments to the Petlog database (such as moving address or changes to keepership) on the ‘basic’ service will incur a fee, you can either choose to pay to make each change as required, or, for a one off payment pet owners can upgrade to the Petlog Premium service.
+Once upgraded, changes to keepership details, amongst many other benefits, are free of charge for the lifetime of the animal whilst it is in your care.

 What is Petlog Premium?

-Petlog Premium is a Lost and Found service.
-If you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more.
+Petlog Premium is an upgrade service - if you have upgraded to Petlog Premium then you will be entitled to a whole host of benefits including: 30-mile radius alert of where your pet went missing, download of lost pet posters, addition of 2nd carer/holiday information, collar tags, SMS text direct to database if your pet goes missing and much more.
 For more information visit Petlog's website.

 I have lost my pet – what should I do?